SavaLione/savalione.com/pages/about.md

 My name is Saveliy Pototskiy, also known by nickname: ``SavaLione``.

-I'm a ``C++`` software developer and network administrator.
+I'm a ``C++`` software developer and network engineer.

 ## Work experience:

-My experience as network administrator starts in 2010 with Ubuntu 10.
+My experience as network engineer starts in 2010 with Ubuntu 10.

 From 2012 to 2015, I administered servers on Ubuntu.

-From 2015 to 2017, I worked as a network administrator.
+From 2015 to 2017, I worked as a network engineer.

 From 2018 to the present, I work in the company as a software engineer.
 My responsibilities as a software engineer include: